SCMeTA/scmeta.github.io/docs/usage/save.md

 ## Introduction

-`save` function in `SCMeTA` is designed to save processed single-cell mass spectrometry data to files.
+`save` function is designed to save processed single-cell mass spectrometry data to files.
 It is part of the `SCMeTA` class.
-The function allows users to save processed data in various formats, including "cell_mat", "mat", "process", and "raw".
+The function allows users to save processed data in various formats, including `cell_mat`, `mat`, `process`, and `raw`, file type details can be seen in [SCData](../api/scdata).
 Users can choose to save all files at once or specify a single file to save.
 The function also provides the flexibility to save files in a custom directory path or the default directory.

 ## Usage